 Parameters:

-: the two letter language code for the source language of the text.
-If source_lang
+source_lang: the two letter language code for the source language of the text.
+Ifsource_langis not specified, the language will be detected usinglangdetect. -

-: the two letter language code for the target language for translation.
-Defaults to "en"
+target_lang: the two letter language code for the target language for translation.
+Defaults to"en".